usmcamp0811/dotfiles/README.md

 - **Automated Deploy**: Ability to automatically deploy all systems through Gitlab CICD or with `deploy --host <hostname> .#<hostname>`.

+- Git Pre-Commit Hooks: Seamless integration of git hooks with Nix.

 ## Customization

 Leveraging the SnowfallOrg lib architecture, my Nix setup offers a streamlined and well-organized way to handle your Nix ecosystem.
 Here’s the breakdown: